Harnessing Unrecognizable Faces for Improving Face Recognition: Face recognizability in face recognition

-Here we introduce an additional threshold $\gamma$ for the ERS.
-The rationale is that when the face is unrecognizable (low ERS), it is safer to predict ``different identity'' than ``the same identity'', due to the high empirical risk of false acceptance against false rejection in face verification, especially considering those caused by the UI cluster.
+Here $s(\cdot, \cdot)$ is the cosine similarity function, and $\hat{y}_i$ is the estimated identity label of $x_i$, which in practice not explicitly computed.
+Then a binary prediction is made based on whether the probability is higher than a empirically set threshold $\tau$.

+To take ERS into account, we allow the system to predict ``unsure'' instead of ``same'' or ``different'' when either $e_1$ or $e_2$ is below a threshold $\gamma$.
+When the ERS of $x_1$ or $x_2$ is low, we observe the recognizability to be low.
+The similarity between them cannot be reliably determined to predict if they belong to the same id.
+In applications, one can choose further actions on the unsure cases.
+For example, in our experiments on the IJB-C Covariate Test, we choose to predict all unsure cases as not belonging to the same person due to the empirical risk of false matches.

-\textbf{Face identification} aims to tell whether one query image $x_i$, represented as $\mathbf{f}_i$ belongs to one of $N$ indexed identities in the gallery, represented as $\{ \mathbf{g}_j\}_{j=1}^N$. \footnote{In this work we only deal with the ``open-set'' setting~\cite{maze2018iarpa} where it is allowed to predict that a query has no match in the gallery, as it is the most common usage in real-world face recognition systems.} Here we assume that the gallery has mostly recognizable images.
+\textbf{Face identification} aims to tell whether one query image $x_i$, represented as $\mathbf{f}_i$ belongs to one of $N$ indexed identities in the gallery, represented as $\{ \mathbf{g}_j\}_{j=1}^N$. \footnote{In this work we only deal with the ``open-set'' setting~\cite{maze2018iarpa} where predicting a query has no match in the gallery is allowed, as it is the most common usage in real-world FR systems.} Here we assume that the gallery has mostly recognizable images.
 Without considering recognizability, the decision function $S(\mathcal{R}^d) \rightarrow [0, \ldots, N]$ is

 The query has a positive match when the maximal similarity score to any of the gallery images is above the threshold $\tau$.
 With ERS, the decision function becomes